wp-plugins/nextgen-facebook/readme.txt

 When NGFB Open Graph+ gets down to scanning the content, it looks for:

-1. NextGEN Gallery &lt;div|a|img/&gt; HTML tags with the 'data-ngfb-ngg-pid' attribute.
+1. NextGEN Gallery &lt;div|a|img/&gt; HTML tags with the 'data-ngg-pid' or 'data-image-id' attribute.
-1. &lt;img/&gt; HTML tags with the 'data-ngfb-wp-pid' attribute.
+1. &lt;img/&gt; HTML tags with the 'data-wp-pid' attribute.
 1. Any other &lt;img/&gt; HTML tags with a 'src' attribute, and checking the image URL, it tries to match a pre-v2 NextGEN Gallery image ID.

 All of these methods will lead to a properly sized image of the correct dimensions (since the image ID can be determined).